-Unfortunately, this training is only available in six locations around the country and the firms are only allowed to offer the certification on a quarterly basis.
-(State Farm does not offer their own certification course – it is only available from Pilot, Worley, Eberls, E.A.
-Renfroe and The Best IRS.)
+Unfortunately, this training is only available in five locations around the country and the firms are only allowed to offer the certification on a quarterly basis.
+(State Farm does not offer their own certification course – it is only available from Pilot, Worley, Eberls, E.A. and Renfroe.)

 Pilot — Dallas, TX & Mobile, AL

 Worley — Hamond, LA